Anna Maria Šemberová of Boskovice and Černá Hora: Biography

 Her sister Catherine married her husband's brother, Baron Maximilian of Liechtenstein.
 Both she and her sister inherited their father's lands, including Boskovic Castle, upon his death in 1597 due to the fact that he had no male heirs.

+Death

-Anna Maria died on 6 June 1625 and was buried in the Liechtenstein family crypt at the Church of the Nativity of the Virgin Mary in Vranov.
+Princess Anna Maria died on 6 June 1625 in Plumlov, Kingdom of Bohemia, aged 50.

+She was buried, alongside her husband, in the Liechtenstein family crypt at the Church of the Nativity of the Virgin Mary in Vranov.